 This page provides information about the resources and services available to disabled students at a distance.
-For information about the library building at Milton Keynes, see Visiting the library building.
+For information about the Library building at Milton Keynes, see Visiting the Library building.

-If you have a print disability you might like to try a new online, automated conversion service the OU is piloting called SensusAccess.
+If you have a print disability you could try using SensusAccess, an automated conversion service to convert material into a more accessible format.
 You can convert material into different formats such as PDF to text, audio, Word or Braille.
 You can find more information about the service and access the conversion form at Convert a file with SensusAccess.

 Some online articles or ebooks which are part of the Library's subscription will include tables and figure descriptions which are not accessible.
 Library Services may be able to provide the material as a Word document, as long as it isn’t available commercially in an appropriate accessible format.
 To discuss your needs, please contact the Library Helpdesk

 You may find you are unable to exactly follow the referencing format required by your module due to the software or converted format of a document you are using for your study.
 For help, see our guidance on referencing accessible formats.